 However, you might not notice this at all.
 Instead, your eye might be drawn to the conspicuously sidewinding rainbow bench that encircles the square like an enormous snake…

 At this point in the adventure, with wanderlust levels and your ability to appreciate intricate mosaics plateauing off just a teeny bit, it’s time to chill, rest your weary bones, and take a break from all those mosaics.
 And there’s no better way to put mosaics to the back of your mind than checking out a gigantic snake bench, right?

 Wrong!
-Every inch of the spectacular Serpentine Bench is emblazoned with exquisite fragments of technicolour tiles, making it one of Park Güell’s most iconic spots, and arguably Gaudí’s trencadís masterpiece.
-Just as awesome to look at as it is to sit down on, it’s usually quite busy, but the sheer scale of it means you never have to wait too long to find a place to sit and inspect the artistic majesty.
+Every inch of the spectacular Serpentine Bench is emblazoned with exquisite fragments of technicolor tiles, making it one of the park’s most iconic spots, and arguably Gaudí’s trencadís masterpiece – even if the Park Güell lizard is more famous.
+Just as awesome to look at as it is to sit down on, the Serpentine Bench is usually quite busy, but the sheer scale of it means you never have to wait too long to find a place to sit and inspect the artistic majesty.

 It’s a good idea to bring your own food and bottled water while visiting Park Güell, and the Serpentine Bench makes for the perfect rest area where you can sit with a picnic, gaze out over the city, soak up some rays, and be at peace with nature.
 Or, taste the sweet venom of revenge, and deliberately photobomb other people’s perfect moment.
 Hey, they don’t call it the Serpentine Bench for nothing.
 Sssssss!

 Walk this way!
 Park Güell’s viaducts and passages